rodrigocfd/winlamb/README.md

 # WinLamb

-A lightweight modern C++ library for Win32, using C++11 lambdas to handle Windows messages.
+A lightweight modern C++ library for [Win32 API](https://en.wikipedia.org/wiki/Windows_API), using [C++11 lambdas](https://www.cprogramming.com/c++11/c++11-lambda-closures.html) to handle Windows messages.

-### Introductory article
+### Overview

+As far as I can remember, around 2002 I started wrapping all my Win32 routines in classes, to make them reusable to myself, to save my time.
+Through all these years it took the form of a real library, a thin abstraction layer over raw Win32.
+People who saw it often commented that it was good, so in 2017 I decided to publish it on GitHub.

-[CodeProject - WinLamb: using C++11 lambdas to handle Win32 messages](https://www.codeproject.com/Articles/1184175/WinLamb-using-Cplusplus-lambdas-to-handle-Win-mess) is a comprehensive article explaining all usage of WinLamb library.
+Then I wrote [CodeProject - WinLamb: using C++11 lambdas to handle Win32 messages](https://www.codeproject.com/Articles/1184175/WinLamb-using-Cplusplus-lambdas-to-handle-Win-mess), a comprehensive article explaining WinLamb's message handling model, with [dialogs](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632588(v=vs.85).aspx) and also [ordinary windows](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632595(v=vs.85).aspx).
+Actually, features from C++14 and C++17 are used as well, as much as my compiler (Visual C++) allows it.

+Beyond dialog/window message handling, WinLamb also has wrappers for most native Windows controls ([textbox](https://msdn.microsoft.com/en-us/library/windows/desktop/bb775458(v=vs.85).aspx), [listview](https://msdn.microsoft.com/en-us/library/windows/desktop/bb774737(v=vs.85).aspx), etc.), along with other utility classes (strings, file I/O, COM wrappers, etc.) which play nice together.
+These controls and utilities, however, are _not_ mandatory: you can use your own classes upon the basic dialog/window infrastructure.

+WinLamb by no means covers the whole Win32 API, simply because it's too huge.
+It just wraps some things.
+New features are constantly being added, though.

+### Setup

+WinLamb is a header-only library.
+You can clone the repository or simply download the files; once referenced in your source code, it should work right away.

 ### Example